petripaavola/petripaavola.github.io/_posts/2023-03-13-Get-IntuneManagementExtensionDiagnostics-released.md

 *  WinGetApp
 *  Powershell scripts
 *  Proactive Remediation scripts
-*  custom Compliance Policy scripts.
+*  custom Compliance Policy scripts

 Tool also shows Win32App download statistics and you can see if **Delivery Optimization** was working in download.
 ![Win32App-DeliveryOptimization](/assets/img/Win32App-DeliveryOptimization.png)